-Foreign enterprises who wish to set up a business in the Philippines may opt to register with the Bureau of Investments (BOI).
+Foreign enterprises who wish to set up a business in the Philippines may opt to register with the Board of Investments (BOI).
 BOI offers numerous incentives such as income tax holidays, tax breaks and exemptions, etc.

 To help you, we provided a guide that will help you thoroughly go through the BOI registration process, along with how you can avail of the tax incentives provided by the agency for your business in the Philippines